How Poor Glassdoor Reviews

 If you’re a leader in your company’s field, a lousy Glassdoor review could damage your employment brand.
 Two-thirds of Americans now read reviews before purchasing a product.
 Additionally, according to the Edelman Trust Barometer, people are more likely to trust anonymous reviewers than the CEO of a company.
 Unfortunately, while most employers are unhappy with Glassdoor, few have implemented effective action plans.

 To combat lousy Glassdoor reviews, develop a strong employer brand.
 Ensure that your people leaders implement policies and processes to reinforce your company’s employer brand.
-For example, writing a few positive Glassdoor reviews is not enough.
+For example, writing a few positive is not enough.
 Too many negative reviews will damage your employment brand and make it harder to attract top talent.
 Bad Glassdoor reviews should never be more than 5%.
 The more negative thoughts you have, the more job candidates will decline your job offer.

 While responding to a lousy Glassdoor review may be an effective short-term solution, it won’t get your company off the hook.
 In addition to responding to bad reviews on Glassdoor, you can encourage your employees to post positive reviews on employee review websites.
-While disgruntled employees may not know about these websites, happy and engaged employees can post reviews.
+While disgruntled future employees may not know about these websites, happy and engaged employees can post reviews.
 In addition, if the reviews are linked to the company’s website, they will rank higher in search results.

 Tips to avoid lousy Glassdoor reviews